 For the majority of workers – around 84% – remote working means working from home.
 “Finding the right space to work is essential to your motivation and productivity,” says Gerald Hofer, a writer at Revieweal and Ukservicesreviews.
 “Your studio apartment may not be conducive to a home office.”
 Discovering coworking spaces or the library (if you can face the college flashbacks) might be essential to your remote working career.

-Key takeaway: Remote working means letting go of the office, which could have unexpected side effects on motivation and productivity.
-Before you go remote, explore your options for home offices and coworking spaces.
+Key takeaway: Remote working means letting go off the office, which could have unexpected side effects on motivation and productivity.
+Before you go remote, explore your options for home offices and co-working spaces.